Brad Walker (footballer): Crewe Alexandra

 Walker signed a two-year deal to join Crewe Alexandra after the League Two club paid Hartlepool an undisclosed compensation package on 4 July 2017.
 He scored his first goal for the club in a 2–1 win over Rotherham United on 4 November, in an FA Cup first round tie at Gresty Road.
 He scored his first league goal for Crewe in a 2–0 home win over Grimsby Town on 1 January 2018.
 His first season at the club was described as "mixed" as he started well but transitioned from central midfield to centre-back and ended the campaign finding gametime limited after struggling with injury problems.
 Walker said that he found it difficult to move away from his hometown club as his partner was expecting a child.

 Walker joined National League club Wrexham on a six-month loan starting on 30 August 2018.
 He scored his first goal for the club with a penalty in a 1–1 draw at Chesterfield on 27 October.
 Walker said that he was enjoying his football at the Racecourse Ground and that "I lost all interest in it really" after falling out of favour at Crewe earlier in the year.
 However, Crewe manager David Artell commented that if Wrexham wanted to keep Walker they would have to sign him permanently as he otherwise expected the player to return to Cheshire in January with "fire in his belly".
-Walker did not return though as he was sold on to a new club whilst his loan spell was ongoing.
+Walker did not return though as he was sold to a new club whilst his loan spell was ongoing.